 Learn how to grow fruit and vegetables, cook affordable, healthy meals, and gain valuable hands-on experience working in the food industry.
 We offer tailored support through the whole process as participants gain new skills and confidence.

-Food for Change is an initiative of the Cornwall Food Foundation working in partnership to drive systemic change in Cornwall’s food system.
-It is a £1.3 million programme to be part funded by European Social Fund.
+Food for Change is a £1.3 million programme part funded by European Social Fund.

-Food for Change will build four local food partnerships in Redruth, Truro, St Austell and Newquay.
-These partnerships will enable people who use foodbanks, mental health services and community centres to get more involved in the Cornish economy.
+As well as deliverying fun events and workshops, open to anyone signed up to Food for Change, these partnerships support people who use Foodbanks, mental health services and community centres to get more involved in the Cornish economy.

 The Food for Change partnership will foster new ways of working and effect lasting change in local community infrastructure and will enable 278 participants to progress into, or closer to, work.

-- Think Food: nutritional awareness, food budgeting, food provenance and sustainability
+- Think Food: nutritional awareness, food budgeting and food sustainability

 - Grow Food: horticulture skills; planting, cultivation and harvest; seasons and climate in Cornwall

-- Cook Food: knife skills, food safety & hygiene, ten survival recipes
+- Cook Food: knife skills, food safety & hygiene, ten nutritious and affordable recipes

 - Trade Food: making money from food; basic accounting & marketing know-how relevant to the community setting and context